-The fact thus explicitly stated is implied in all poetry, in allegory, in fable, in the use of emblems and in the structure of language.
-Plato knew it, as is evident from his twice bisected line in the sixth book of the Republic.
-Lord Bacon had found that truth and nature differed only as seal and print; and he instanced some physical propositions, with their translation into a moral or political sense.
-Behmen, and all mystics, imply this law in their dark riddle-writing.
-The poets, in as far as they are poets, use it; but it is known to them only as the magnet was known for ages, as a toy.
+The fact, thus explicitly stated, is implied in all poetry, in allegory, in fable, in the use of emblems, and in the structure of language.
+Plato knew of it, as is evident from his twice bisected line, in the sixth book of the Republic.
+Lord

+Bacon had found that truth and nature differed only as seal and print; and he instanced some physical propositions, with their translation into a moral or political sense.
+Behmen, and all mystics, imply this law, in their dark riddle-writing. and submit The poets, in as far as they are poets, use it; but the charm of it is known to them only, as the magnet was duire of the known for ages, as a toy.
 Swedenborg first put the fact into a detached and scientific statement, because it was habitually present to him, and never not seen.
 It was involved, as we explained already, in the doctrine of identity and iteration, because the mental series exactly tallies with the material series.
-It required an insight that could rank things in order and series; or rather it required such rightness of position that the poles of the eye should coincide with the axis of the world.
-The earth had fed its mankind through five or six millenniums, and they had sciences, religions, philosophies, and yet had failed to see the correspondence of meaning between every part and every other part.
+It required an insight that could rank things in order and series; or, rather, it required such rightness of position, that the poles of the eye should coincide with the axis of the world.
+The earth had fed its mankind through five or six milleniums, and they had sciences, religions, philosophies; and yet had failed to see the correspondence of meaning between every part and every other part.
 And, down to this hour, literature has no book in which the symbolism of things is scientifically opened.
-One would say that as soon as men had the first hint that every sensible object,- animal, rock, river, air,- nay, space and time, subsists not for itself, nor finally to a material end, but as a picture-language to tell another story of beings and duties, other science would be put by, and a science of such grand presage would absorb all faculties: that each man would ask of all objects what they mean: Why does the horizon hold me fast, with my joy and grief, in this centre?
-Why hear I the same sense from countless differing voices, and read one never quite expressed fact in endless picture-language?
-Yet whether it be that these things will not be intellectually learned, or that many centuries must elaborate and compose so rare and opulent a soul,- there is no comet, rock-stratum, fossil, fish, quadruped, spider, or fungus, that, for itself, does not interest more scholars and classifiers than the meaning and upshot of the frame of things.
+One would say, that, as soon as men had the first hint that every sensible object, - animal, rock, river, air, nay, space and time, subsists not for itself, nor finally to a material end, but as a picture-language to tell another story of beings and duties, other science would be put by, and a science of such grand presage would absorb all faculties: that each man would ask of all objects, what they mean: Why does the horizon hold me fast, with my joy and grief, in this centre?
+Why hear I the same sense from countless differing voices; and read one never quite expressed fact in endless picture-language?
+Yet, whether it be, that these things will not be intellectually learned, or, that many centuries must elaborate and compose so rare and opulent a soul, -there is no comet, rockstratum, fossil, fish, quadruped, spider, or fungus, that, for itself, does not interest more scholars and and and and classifiers, than the meaning and upshot of and upshot of supra-senselle mind is rethe frame of things.

-But Swedenborg was not content with the culinary use of the world.
-In his fifty-fourth year these thoughts held him fast, and his profound mind admitted the perilous opinion, too frequent in religious history, that he was an abnormal person, to whom was granted the privilege of conversing with angels and spirits; and this ecstasy connected itself with just this office of explaining the moral import of the sensible world.
-To a right perception, at once broad and minute, of the order of nature, he added the comprehension of the moral laws in their widest social aspects; but whatever he saw, through some excessive determination to form in his constitution, he saw not abstractly, but in pictures, heard it in dialogues, constructed it in events.
+But Swedenborg was not content with the fundamental culinary use of the world.
+In his fifty-fourth was taken year, these thoughts held him fast, and his profound mind admitted the perilous opinion, too frequent in religious history, that he was an abnormal person, to whom was granted the privilege of conversing with angels and spirits; and this ecstasy connected itself with just this office of explaining the moral import of the sensible world.
+To a right perception, at once broad and minute, of the order of nature, he added the comprehension of the moral laws in their widest social aspects; but whatever he saw, through some excessive determination to form, in his constitution, he saw not abstractly, but in pictures, heard it in dialogues, constructed it in events.
 When he attempted to announce the law most sanely, he was forced to couch it in parable.